-SafeLane Global was commissioned to provide clearance ahead of piling works for the construction of a large housing project in Enfield, London, UK.
+SafeLane Global was commissioned to provide unexploded ordnance clearance ahead of piling works for the construction of a large housing project in Enfield, London, UK.

 UXO clearance for UK constructor:

-SafeLane Global was commissioned to provide site clearance ahead of piling works for the construction of a large housing project – made up of 9 blocks including apartment blocks up to 9 storeys in height.
+SafeLane Global was commissioned to provide UXO clearance ahead of piling works for the construction of a large housing project in the South East of England.

-A combination of intrusive survey methods were utilised to complete the works in the most efficient manner possible.
+Two intrusive survey methods were utilised to complete the works in the most efficient manner possible:

-Most masses that were modelled were able to be discounted as items of UXO through additional surveys or the identification of geological/artificial trends across the site.
+Most masses that were modelled from the survey data collected were able to be discounted as items of potential UXO through additional surveys – or via the identification of geological/artificial trends across the site.

-However, one mass modelling 50kg at 5m depth matched the criteria of an item of UXO.
+However, one mass modelling 50kg at a 5m depth matched the criteria of an item of UXO.

-SafeLane Global carried out an additional 3 surveys at this location to triangulate the item’s position.
-These surveys confirmed the presence of a discrete ferrous item.
+SafeLane carried out an additional three surveys at this location to triangulate the item’s position.
+These surveys confirmed the presence of a discrete ferrous item – a potential bomb.

-Experts calculated the position of the object and its location was excavated to 5m under the supervision of SafeLane Global’s explosive ordnance disposal engineers.
+SafeLane geo experts calculated the exact position of the object and its location was excavated to 5m under the supervision of SafeLane’s explosive ordnance disposal (EOD) engineers.

-After the removal of the item mentioned above the site was handed back to the client cleared of UXO ready for the piling works to commence.
+After the removal of the item and its safe disposal, the site was handed back to the construction client cleared of UXO and ready for the piling works to commence.